Corwin Clatt

-Corwin Samuel Clatt (February 5, 1924 – June 2, 1997) was an American football fullback who played two seasons with the Chicago Cardinals of the National Football League (NFL).
-He was drafted by the Cardinals in the sixth round of the 1945 NFL Draft.
-He played college football at the University of Notre Dame and attended East Peoria High School in East Peoria, Illinois.
+Corwin Samuel Clatt (February 5, 1924 – June 2, 1997) was an American professional football fullback who played two seasons with the Chicago Cardinals of the National Football League (NFL).
+He was selected by the Cardinals in the sixth round of the 1945 NFL draft after playing college football at the University of Notre Dame.

-Early years
+Early life

-Clatt played high school football for the East Peoria High School Red Raiders.
+Clatt played high school football at East Peoria High School in East Peoria, Illinois.
 He was a first-team all state selection and named the outstanding high school player in Illinois his senior year in 1940.
 The Red Raiders compiled a record of 26-5-1 during his four years with the team.
 He was inducted into the Greater Peoria Sports Hall of Fame.

 College career

 Clatt played college football for the Notre Dame Fighting Irish and a member of national championship teams in 1946 and 1947.
 He was the Irish's leading rusher in 1942, recording 698 yards on 138 carries.
 He also played in the Chicago College All-Star Game.